Literal Translation of the Metta Sutta - Sutta Nipata 1.8 Heart Heart

 nāññamaññassa dukkham iccheyya.

-not one to another / desires suffering (for)
+not one to another / suffering (for) / would desire

 One would not defraud another,